|

 indoor ski centre in the UK.
 It brought the Alps to The Trafford

 Centre when it was opened in Autumn 2007.
-The Chill Factor e
+The Chill Factor e uses

-different abilities.
-Activities also include snowboarding and
+abilities.
+Activities also include snowboarding and there are

-ease of use by beginners.
+by beginners.

 The Alpine Village has restaurants, bars and shops.